KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

     PRINT "THIS IS THE FIRST SCRIPT I WROTE IN kOS.".
     PRINT "=========================================".

-Click "Save" then "Exit" in the editor popup window.
+Click "Save" then "Exit" in the editor pop-up window.

 - *Side Note: The editor font* - Experienced programmers may have noticed that the editor's font is proportional width rather than monospaced and that this is not ideal for programming work.
 You are right, but there is little that can be done about it for a variety of technical reasons that are too complex to go into right now.